42Crunch/resources/kubernetes-guides/Minikube/README.md

 3. Test that the setup is working by invoking http://pixi-secured.42crunch.test:30443 - You should receive a message like this one, indicating the firewall has blocked the request.

-   `{"status":400,"title":"request fetching","detail":"Bad Request","instance":"http://pixi-secured.42crunch.test/","uuid":"227cc698-e60d-11e9-9b1c-55b33823ae8d"}`
+   `{"status":400,"title":"request fetching","detail":"Bad Request","instance":"https://pixi-secured.42crunch.test/","uuid":"227cc698-e60d-11e9-9b1c-55b33823ae8d"}`

-4. Import the file `Postman/Pixi_collection.json` in Postman, and go to the newly imported Pixi project.
+4. Import the file `postman-collection/Pixi.postman_collection.json` in Postman, and go to the newly imported Pixi project.

-5. Create an environment variable called **42c_url**, and set its value to https://pixi-secured.42crunch.test to invoke the protected API.
+5. Create  an [environment variable](https://learning.getpostman.com/docs/postman/variables-and-environments/variables/) called **42c_url** (inside an existing or new Postman environment), and set its value to https://pixi-secured.42crunch.test:30443 to invoke the protected API.

 6. From Postman, invoke the operation `POST  /api/register` with the following contents